 Voices and Votes also offers an exciting educational component called “American Experiments.”
 This companion traveling trunk will have a collection of activities designed to engage visitors inside the exhibition as well as students in the classroom.
 A “Head‐to‐Head” challenge asks visitors to select their choice for the American who changed the nation the most or the most “American” food.
 Leave your opinion of “I believe good citizens should…” with a “My Fellow Citizens” photo opportunity.
 Finally, see where you stand in comparison to others in a voting game posing thought-provoking questions about our democracy, citizenship, and voting.
 “American Experiments” is just one example of the many rich programming opportunities Voices and Votes opens up for communities.

 “Voices and Votes: Democracy in America” is part of Museum on Main Street, a collaboration between the Smithsonian Institution and State Humanities Councils nationwide.
 “Voices and Votes: Democracy in America” is coordinated statewide by New Jersey Council for the Humanities.
 It is based on an exhibition by the National Museum of American History.
 Support for Museum on Main Street has been provided by the United States Congress.
+Events surrounding this exhibition.

 This exhibition covers many themes, including: